akihikodaki/dts/test_plans/sriov_kvm_test_plan.rst

 receive again and forwarded the packet.
 This step is to make sure the on/off switch is working.

-Test Case13: Pause RX Queues
+Test Case: Pause RX Queues
 ============================

 Pause RX queue of VF0 then send 10 packets to VF0 and make sure VF0 will not